CelliesProjects/aquacontrol32/README.md

 #### Known issues

+  - Boards without a 4.7K pull-up on the `ONEWIRE_PIN` will in some cases display ghost sensors.
-- The OneWire library that comes with the Arduino IDE does not work with esp32 MCUs.
+  - The `OneWire` library that comes with the Arduino IDE does not work with esp32 MCUs.
 Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.
   - If your controller has a problem after flashing (no Wifi or stuck/not properly booting) a reflash after a full flash erase will solve it almost always.
 <br>Backup your `default.aqu` in the file manager before erasing and upload it back to the controller after you flashed your controller.
 <br>Use this command to erase flash (FFat INCLUDED!) in Linux:
 <br>`~/Arduino/hardware/espressif/esp32/tools/esptool.py --port /dev/ttyUSB1 erase_flash`

-#### The test hardware:
+#### The test hardware

 <a href="https://user-images.githubusercontent.com/24290108/33763793-1df0fe98-dc12-11e7-82a5-853e5a1d07d1.JPG"><img src="https://user-images.githubusercontent.com/24290108/33763798-2385a69c-dc12-11e7-81c4-2429f2fb88fd.JPG" height="320" width="512" ></a>